barrc/SWC/README.md

 ```

 - You will now be in your new branch where you are free to make changes.

-- To push those changes up, you'll need to add, commit, and push with the following commands:
+- After developing and testing locally, you can push the changes backup; you'll need to add, commit, and push with the following commands:

 ```
 git add .